 Giant cell arteritis headache

 Giant cell arteritis (GCA) affects 1 in 4,500 people in the UK, most of whom are over 50.
-A severe headache that comes on suddenly, accompanied by a sore, tender scalp, jaw pain when eating and vision problems, is the red flag symptoms.
+A severe headache that comes on suddenly, accompanied by a sore, tender scalp, jaw pain when eating and vision problems, are the red flag symptoms.
 Giant cell arteritis (GCA) arises when the lining of the arteries, particularly those in the temples of the face, become severely inflamed.
 Scientists are uncertain about the underlying cause.

 When to see your doctor: you must seek immediate medical attention if you think you might have GCA.
 The condition, which is easily managed with steroids, can lead to blindness if it isn't treated in time.